frnmst/automated-tasks/README.md

 - scripts cannot run without configuration files.

 - scripts or systemd unit files are optional: a standalone systemd unit file does the job in some cases.
   In this case configuration files are not needed.
-Conversely a script does not need a systemd unit file of it is called directly by an external program.
+Conversely, a script does not need a systemd unit file if it is called directly by an external program.

 ### Important YAML keys